 Once child support has been established then if there is ever a change of circumstances in the needs of the children or the ability of one party to pay or other such factors, a modification of child support may be sought.
 Once this has been requested the court will determine first whether there has been a change of circumstances warranting a modification and if the party passes that threshold then the other factors listed above would be used again to establish a new child support amount.

 If you are currently involved in a child custody or support dispute or foresee one, or if you are having complications with your court-ordered child support, there are laws to protect your rights and your children.
 Please contact our office today for legal help in your separation, divorce or child custody matters.
-Williams Law Group, PC will use proven legal strategies, strong evidence and aggressive negotiating to ensure that you present the strongest case.
+Williams Family Law will use proven legal strategies, strong evidence and aggressive negotiating to ensure that you present the strongest case.
 We can be reached at (919) 773-1440 or via email.